Low Potassium Diet {from a Renal Dietitian}

 On the other hand, if you have frequent diarrhea you could be losing more potassium.

-A low-potassium diet can be an important way to keep your kidneys healthy, but it doesn’t mean getting rid of nutritious foods.
+A low potassium food is typically defined as 200 milligrams or less per serving.
+And while a low potassium diet can be an important way to keep you healthy, but it doesn’t mean getting rid of nutritious foods.

-Aim for low-potassium fruits, veggies, and grains to keep up with adequate nutrients like fiber in the diet to prevent problems that can only aggravate potassium balance even more, like constipation and poor blood sugar control.
+Aim for low-potassium fruits, veggies, and grains to keep up with adequate nutrients like fiber.
+This helps prevent problems that can only aggravate potassium balance even more, like constipation and poor blood sugar control.

 Registered Dietitian Nutritionist, Board-Certified Specialist in Renal Nutrition | Website | + posts